 How do you choose the right video color space for your project?
 I want to take you through a few basic color spaces and their applications.

-A color space defines RGB chromaticities that together determine a color gamut, a color component transfer function (often referred to using a confusing and unhelpful but common term “gamma”) and the chromaticity of a white point.
+A video color space defines RGB chromaticities that together determine a color gamut, a color component transfer function (often referred to using a confusing and unhelpful but common term “gamma”) and the chromaticity of a white point.
 These values define how color information is encoded for a particular video standard.
 All video is intended to be delivered and watched on some kind of display device.
 This could be a television, PC or laptop display, tablet, phone, cinema projector, or HDR television.
-How your video content will be consumed determines the color space you need to work in and deliver.
+How your video content will be consumed determines the video color space you need to create in and deliver.

 Common Video Color Spaces